 - Influencers are people too, and the best way to connect with people is to interact with them before an ask.
 A.k.a.
 Don’t be that creepy dude at the bar who goes straight for the kill.

-- When doing influencer outreach, you need to be sure you are making an ask that benefits not only the influencer, but the influencers audience as well.
-Your product must be relevant to the influencers audience otherwise the campaign will hurt your brand as well as the influencer.
+- When doing influencer outreach, you need to be sure you are making an ask that benefits not only the influencer but the influencer’s audience as well.
+Your product must be relevant to the influencer’s audience otherwise the campaign will hurt your brand as well as the influencer.

 - For this, along with some other valuable insights check out Shane Barker’s article on building strong relationships with the influencers who represent your brand.
 A key take away from Shane’s article is to trust the influencer to know what type of content is going to resonate with their audience.
 They have worked hard to build their audience, and they know what creative works well.
-The worst thing you can do is dictate exactly what needs to be said and how, this will drive a divide between the influencer and your brand.
+The worst thing you can do is dictate exactly what needs to be said and how this will drive a divide between the influencer and your brand.

 If You Can’t Measure It, You Can’t Improve It

 - Measurement is never a sexy topic, but it is the backbone of successful marketing.
 As I’m writing this the brander in me is screaming, but it is the truth.
 Setting clear KPI’s (key performance indicators), and measuring against them is the only way to know what is working and what isn’t.
-Your indicators do not always have to be sales, but you must set a goal for the campaign and thing long and hard how that goal contributes to the growth of your company.
+Your indicators do not always have to be sales, but you must set a goal for the campaign and think long and hard how that goal contributes to the growth of your company.

-- Convince and Convert with Jay Baer has been a go to source for content around measurement in marketing, and Kim Westwood’s article on the 4 specific measurements in influencer campaigns is a fantastic resource if your looking for a “how to” on setting expectations and goals.
+- Convince and Convert with Jay Baer has been a go-to source for content around measurement in marketing, and Kim Westwood’s article on the 4 specific measurements in influencer campaigns is a fantastic resource if you’re looking for a “how to” on setting expectations and goals.
 The 4 goals she lists are; visibility, engagement, content, and revenues.
 I would only add that the first 3 are great when they are part of an overall strategy to increase sales.
 For more information on retargeting and full e-commerce funnel strategies check out our daily show #plug.